E-wave112/metawars/README.md

 $ yarn

 ```
-Then you can then finally start the devlopment server with the command
+Then you can then finally start the development server with the command

 ```
 $ npm run dev